 Age Verification

-Certain businesses require age checks to be performed to establish if the customer or user is permitted by law to enter a business or a website; or to purchase certain goods.
+Certain businesses require age checks to be performed to establish if the user is permitted to enter a business or a website; or to purchase certain goods.
 Age check, passive liveness, and face matching can be combined to ensure compliance.
-These checks can be performed in different steps.

 Steps in the process